Rania193/hangman_game_w_python/README.md

 # hangman_game_w_python
-A simple wordle (or hangman) game with python.
+A simple hangman game with python.